filippomassarelli/first-rails-practice/README.md

-# LEARNING RAILS WITH A CRUD APP
+# Todo React on Rails
 <img src="https://aux3.iconspalace.com/uploads/656349831.png" align="right"
-     alt="ruby on rails" width="200">
+     alt="ruby on rails" width="250">

+## Learning to build a full stack app

 What was practiced:

-* Creating our Models, Views and Controllers
+* Generating our Models

-* Linking those 3 up

-* Routes to support CRUD functionalities
+* Setting up our routes to support CRUD functionalities

+* Defining our corresponding Controllers and Views

-* Dynamic links to ease navigation
+* Adding dynamic links to ease navigation